 Veneers are not only used for broken teeth but also in case of strong discoloration, misaligned or unfavourable tooth shape or a too large gap between adjacent teeth.

 A veneer is a thin porcelain or ceramic shell that is attached (cemented) to the front surface of the tooth to give a natural and attractive look of the teeth.

 No. Once the damaged or discoloured tooth is numbed under local anaesthesia the dentist removes only the upper tooth surface (enamel).

 It is important that this procedure does not require drilling of the tooth and does not harm any other part (e.g. root canal or crown) of the tooth.

-In cases of very crooked, misaligned or worn teeth, or people with grinding or clenching habits unfortunately veneers cannot be applied.
-In these cases dental crowns (either zirconia crowns or porcelain fused to metal crowns) as a more durable, stronger and plastic restorative solution is necessary.
+In cases of very crooked, misaligned or worn teeth, or people with grinding or clenching habits, unfortunately veneers cannot be applied.
+In these cases dental crowns (either zirconia crowns or porcelain fused to metal crowns) as a more durable and stronger restorative solution is necessary.

 Our highly qualified dentists use materials of excellent quality and undertake full guarantee for the treatments; in this way, you can smile proudly after the treatment.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.